reagento/dishka/README.md

     ...
 ```

-3. **Create Provider** instance and setup how to provide dependencies.
+3. **Create Provider** instance and set up how to provide dependencies.

-Providers are only used to setup all factories providing your objects.
+Providers are used only to set up factories providing your objects.

-We use `scope=Scope.APP` for dependencies which are created only once in application lifetime,
+Use `scope=Scope.APP` for dependencies created once per application lifetime,
-and `scope=Scope.REQUEST` for those which should be recreated for each processing request/event/etc.
+and `scope=Scope.REQUEST` for those that need to be recreated for each request, event, etc.
-To read more about scopes, refer [documentation](https://dishka.readthedocs.io/en/latest/advanced/scopes.html)
+To learn more about scopes, see [documentation.](https://dishka.readthedocs.io/en/latest/advanced/scopes.html)

 ```python
 from dishka import Provider, Scope